wcm-io-devops/conga/src/site/markdown/yaml-definitions.md

 5. Global role configuration from environment
 6. Role configuration from node
 7. Variant configuration from node
+8. Configuration from multiply plugins, e.g. the tenant-specific configuration

 There is a special support when merging list parameter.
 By default a list value on a deeper lever overwrites a list inherited from a parameter map on a higher level completely.
 If you insert the keyword `_merge_` as list item on either of the list values, they are merged and the special keyword entry is removed.